ivnsch/tamagotchi_clojure/README.md

 ==================

-A basic command-line example of a Tamagotchi (-like) game, in Clojure!
+A basic example of a command-line Tamagotchi game, in Clojure!

 Completely functional - doesn't mantain any state!